 ● The course should be offered at the Master’s level (i.e. advanced).

-● In the course description, please give the following information: the content of the course (the lecture outline and the names of teachers, the amount of contact hours, teaching/learning methods, language of instruction), learning outcomes and assessment methods.
+● In the course description, please give the following information: the content of the course (the lecture outline and the names of teachers, the amount of contact hours, teaching/learning methods, language of instruction), expected learning outcomes and assessment methods.

 A joint application by the university – please contact a member of the REES board

 differentiation, please see the budget section in the e-form).
 If you submit a joint application, please tick the correct box in the appropriate section of the e-form.
-Individual and joint applications will be processed on equal principles.
+Individual and joint applications will be processed on equal criteria.

 Please note before submitting the course proposal and after receiving a positive funding decision